federicoviceconti/sf_flutter_coding_challenge/README.md

 Fork this repo and start coding!

 ### MOCKUP
-> You will find StartingFinance's logo among the assets.
+> You will find Starting Finance's logo among the assets.

 ![imageMock](https://user-images.githubusercontent.com/50860347/133791077-c3336e33-a233-4481-a82a-d1bd63eebb8b.png)